BCLT Summer School (23-29 July 2023), University of East Anglia, Norwich, UK.

 As the answer above stresses, the Summer School attracts a wide variety of people.
 Each person that attends will take something away from the week, whether it be knowledge of the industry, strategies for certain translation challenges, contacts, friends...the list goes on.
 Many published translators attend as it is a useful professional development opportunity.

-If I apply am I guaranteed a place on the course?
+If I apply, am I guaranteed a place on the course?

-The BCLT Summer School has been running for 23 years and is a popular Summer School with a very good reputation.
+The BCLT Summer School has been running for almost 25 years and is a popular Summer School with a very good reputation.
 Therefore, some of our workshops can be oversubscribed.
 This is why we ask applicants to choose a first and second preference if that is possible for them and their interests.
 If a workshop is oversubscribed we work with the workshop leader to try to create a group that we feel will work well together based on the information from your application.
 We contact all applicants after the deadline to state whether your application has been successful.
 If you are offered a place, it is at that point that we will send you a link to book onto and pay for the course in full.

 What do the literary translation workshops involve?